-For many founders, selling their business is far more complicated than just putting a “For Sale” sign in the window.
-It can take months or years to properly prepare, and unfortunately, many business owners miss the opportunity to generate a more favorable sale simply because they didn't know all the steps they should have taken prior to entering a full process.
+For many founders, selling his or her business is far more complicated than just putting a “For Sale” sign in the window.
+It can take months or years to properly prepare your business for sale, and unfortunately, many small business owners miss the opportunity to generate a more favorable sale simply because they didn't know all the steps they should have taken prior to entering a full process.

 So, before getting too far down the sales process, it's best to spend time preparing yourself and the business for some of the more commonly overlooked aspects of a transaction.